ibc/libsdptransform/README.md

   sdptransform::parsePayloads(session.at("media")[1].at("payloads"));
 ```

-`payloads` is a JSON array as follows:
+Resulting `payloads` is a JSON array as follows:

 ```json
 [ 97, 98 ]